Klipper3d/klipper/docs/Measuring_Resonances.md

 ![ADXL345 on SmartEffector](img/adxl345-mount.jpg)

-Note that on a bed slinger printer one must design 2 mounts: one for the toolhead and one for the bed, and run the measurements twice.
-See the corresponding [section](#bed-slinger-printers) for more details.
+Note that on an i3 style printer one must design 2 mounts: one for the toolhead and one for the bed, and run the measurements twice.
+See the corresponding [section](#i3-style-printers) for more details.

 **Attention:** make sure the accelerometer and any screws that hold it in place do not touch any metal parts of the printer.
 Basically, the mount must